thomasgladwin/Warped-Circular-Motion-for-stimuli/README.md

 # geomaker

-This is a simple but very generalizable method I just decided to call the "Points on a Wonky Arc" (POWA) algorithm.
+This is a simple but very generalizable method I just decided to call the "Warped Circular Motion" algorithm.
 It lets you parametrically generate abstract geometric stimuli based on tracing lines between points of a circle with an angle-varying radius.
 Useful for conditioning experiments for instance.
 The implementation is in R and also plots the figure using the ggplot2 library.
 The uploaded R script generates frames of an animation where random shapes, defined by the parameters, smoothly morph into each other; anim.mp4 is an example of what you get as output.

 The function requires: library(ggplot2).